archd3sai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/telecom.jpg"> **[Customer Survival Analysis and Churn Prediction](https://github.com/archd3sai/Customer-Survival-Analysis-and-Churn-Prediction)**

-In this project I have utilized non-parametric survival analysis methods such as Kaplan-Meier and log-rank test to find out how the likelihood of the customer churn changes over time.
-I also implementd logistic regression model to accurately predict whether the customer will churn or not and what leads to the attrition.
+In this project I have utilized non-parametric survival analysis methods such as Kaplan-Meier and log-rank test to see how the likelihood of the customer churn changes over time.
+I also implementd Random Forest to accurately predict the probability of a customer churning and deployed a model using flask web app.

 <br />

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/phase1.jpg"> **[Multivariate Phase 1 Analysis](https://github.com/archd3sai/Multivariate-Phase-1-Analysis)**

-Objective of this project is to identify the in-control data points and eliminate out of control data points to set up distribution parameters to monitor manufacturing process.
-I utilized PCA for dimension reduction and Hotelling T2 control chart and m-CUSUM control chart to established mean and variance matrices.
+Objective of this project is to identify the in-control data points and eliminate out of control data points to set up distribution parameters for manufacturing process monitoring.
+I utilized PCA for dimension reduction and Hotelling T2 and m-CUSUM control charts to established mean and variance matrices.

 <br />